CarlosBalladares/Pivotal-spring-study/README.md

 # Pivotal-spring-study
-📚📚This repo contains my answers to the pivotal's study guide to the spring certification. 📚📚
+📚📚This repo contains  answers to the pivotal's study guide to the spring certification. 📚📚